Academic Catalog

 Pell Grant

-The Pell Grant is awarded to eligible students who demonstrate financial need based on Expected Family Contribution (EFC) through the FAFSA application process.
+The Pell Grant is awarded to eligible students who demonstrate financial need based on Student Aid Index (SAI) through the FAFSA application process.

 Qualifications